 - Criticalcarevet.ca – Dr. Marie Holowaychuk, a critical care specialist focusing on wellness in veterinary medicine, offers many podcasts and blogs about the topic.

 - The CVMA’s “It’s Time To Talk About Mental Health In Veterinary Medicine” Week – Started in September 2019, the CVMA continues to offer follow-up webinars every two to three months on mental health.
 The next webinar is scheduled on #BellLetsTalk Day.
 Webinars are open to all CVMA and non-CVMA veterinarians, veterinary hospitals, and any team members working in a veterinary clinic.

-We encourage anyone needing help to reach out, to start a conversation with a trusted friend or colleague, and/or to seek professional advice and counselling using your employer’s Employee Assistance Program.
+We encourage anyone needing help to reach out, to start a conversation with a trusted friend or colleague, and/or to seek professional advice and counselling using our confidential Employee Assistance Program.

 #BellLetsTalk #mentalhealth #mentalillness #MentalHealthIsHealth